 - If you are claiming a change in the origin of the merchandise or claiming that the goods are of U.S. origin, have you taken required measures to substantiate your claim (e.g. Do you have U.S. milling certificates or manufacturer’s affidavits attesting to the production in the U.S.)?

-Nationwide Global Trade and Overseas International Trade Law Consulting Help
+Nationwide Global Trade Compliance and Overseas International Trade Consultants

-Our international trade law consultant and federal government contract attorneys provide import export legal counsel and global trade solutions to international trading companies throughout the United States and overseas including Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington DC, West Virginia, Wisconsin, Wyoming, and Virgin Islands.
+Our global trade law consultant and federal government contract attorneys provide import export legal counsel and international trade compliance solutions to companies throughout the United States and overseas including Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington DC, West Virginia, Wisconsin, Wyoming, and Virgin Islands.

-Call Our International Trade Law Consultants and Import Export Business Lawyers
+Call Our International Trade Consultants and Import Export Business Lawyers

-For immediate help with global trade solutions, import export business compliance and international trade legal solutions, or code selections, call Watson & Associates, lawyers for immediate help.
+For immediate help with global trade compliance solutions, substantial transformation matters, international trade legal solutions, or code selections, call Watson & Associates, lawyers for immediate help.
 We offer a free initial consultation..
 1-866.601.5518.